What are Tracking Points?

 A 'tracking point' is a data point of something you want to keep an eye on with your daily activity log.
 For example, one user tracks how many cups of coffee she has per day and whether they engaged in cardio, as these are two factors that contribute heavily to her daily well being.

-As a patron, you can toggle the default tracking points or edit and add new custom tracking points from the settings menu, under the 'Log Moods' header.
+You can toggle the default tracking points or with a patron account edit and add new custom tracking points from the settings menu, under the 'Log Moods' header.
 You can delete custom tracking points by clicking the trash can icon from the 'Edit Custom Tracking Points' menu.

 Types of Tracking Points

 Low to High tracking points are designated by 'mild', 'severe' and 'extreme' tags, and were designed to track the peak emotion of the day, not incidents total of that emotion throughout the day.